EU-Resonance/mqtt-s2-resource-manager-template/README.md

 - interfaces for power measurements `power_data_connector.py` and resource model (forecasting) `model_interface.py`
 - a cookiecutter template to bootstrap new RM implementations

 The `common/` package is intentionally device‑agnostic and should not contain device‑specific logic.
-All resource specific implementation is defined in the child classes, that are generated in the respective interface folder.
+All resource-specific implementation is defined in the child classes, that are generated in the respective interface folder.

 ```
 root/